When you restart more than one vRealize Automation component, you must restart the components in a specified order.

 You might need to restart some components in your deployment to resolve anomalous product behavior.
 If you are using vCenter Server to manage your virtual machines, use the guest restart command to restart vRealize Automation.

 Verify that load balancers that your deployment uses are running.

 - Restart the all instances of the vRealize Automation appliance at the same time.

-- Restart the primary Web node and wait for the startup to finish.
+- Restart the primary Web node and wait for startup to finish.

-- If you are running a distributed deployment, start all secondary Web nodes and wait for the startup to finish.
+- If you are running a distributed deployment, restart secondary Web nodes and wait for startup to finish.

-- Restart all Manager Service nodes and wait for the startup to finish.
+- Restart Manager Service nodes and wait for startup to finish.

 You can restart these components in any order.